— UGC-style fashion imagery · 150+ styles · 4K

 - 11

-Images run at about $0.55 each and typically generate in 30–40 seconds.
-Tokens never expire, and failed generations refund their tokens.
+Stills run at about $0.55 per image and usually generate in 30–40 seconds.
+Tokens never expire, failed generations refund tokens, and growth does not trigger seat gates.

 - 12